GarageBand: Audio recorder

 The audio recorded is a standard recorder for recording and editing audio.
 Audio can be recorded through the device's internal microphone, a headphone microphone or external microphone connected to the device via an audio interface.
 After the sound has been recorded, many audio effects can be applied.
-The recorder comes with various presets designed for recording different sounds like Guitar, Piano or Lead vocals, all with adjustable parameters.
+The recorder comes with various presets designed for recording different sounds like guitar, piano or lead vocals, all with adjustable parameters.

 Amp

 The amp is designed to be played by plugging a guitar or bass into the device and recording, but can also work with sounds from the audio recorder, included Apple Loops, and imported music files.
-Within it are several customizable amplifiers and stompboxes, allowing for a broad range of different sounds.
+Within it are several customizable amplifiers and stomp boxes, allowing for a broad range of different sounds.

 External apps

-Third-party music apps can be used inside GarageBand one of two ways.
-The Audio Unit Extensions feature allows third-party instruments and effect plug-ins to be played and used directly inside of GarageBand as if they were native to the app.
-The Inter-App Audio functionality lets you record audio from another app into GarageBand.
+Third-party music apps can be used inside GarageBand in one of two ways.
+The Audio Unit Extensions feature allows third-party instruments and effect plug-ins to be played and used directly inside GarageBand as if they were native to the app.
+The Inter-App Audio functionality lets users record audio from another app into GarageBand.